All Episodes

 Now he says to his economic advisors, Mr. President, really, you ought to leave alone the tax structure right now.

-In fact, this whole language tax cuts, that nobody's taxes are gonna get cut.
+In fact, this whole language, tax cuts, nobody's taxes are going to get cut.

-If the Bush tax rates are left alone, nobody's gonna get a tax cut.
+If the Bush tax rates are left alone, nobody's going to get a tax cut.

 It's just that income tax rates are not going to change.